-AL MARK will comprise:
+At Extended Curriculum Programme Level:

+The practical subjects will be assessed as 100% year mark including a portfolio.

+Communication I will be assessed using continuous assessment.

-At first year
+At mainstream first year level and year 2 of the ECP:

-s: 50% year mark 50% examination mark

-Practical subject cts: 40% year mark 60% control project and portfolio
+Theory subjects:50% year mark50% examination markPractical subjects:40% year mark60% control project and portfolio presentation

-presentation

-nd third-year level:
+At mainstream second- and third-year level and at year 3 and 4 of the ECP:

-Theory subject 50% examination mark

-• cts: 50% year mark 50% portfolio presentation
+- Theory subjects: 50% year mark mark 50% examination mark - Practical subjects: 50% year mark 50% portfolio presentation

-At Extended
+At Extended Curriculum Programme Level:

-6 Course mark including a portfolio.

-n 1 will be assessed using g continuous assessment.
+- Theory: Communication I will be assessed using continuous assessment. - Practical: The subjects will be assessed as 100% year mark including a portfolio.

-At first year
+At first year level (inclusive of year 2 of ECP):

-Theory: examined by written and/or drawn pa-

-pers, subject to internal

-Practical: and a portfolio submission comprising

-r each component of Design Studies I.

-At second-ye
+- Theory: All theory subjects are examined by written and/or drawn papers, subject to internal moderation. - Practical: I CONTROL PROJECT and a portfolio submission comprising ONE complete project for each component of Design Studies I.

+At second-year level (inclusive of year 3 of ECP)
-Theory: examined by written and/or drawn pa-

-pers, subject to internal

-Practical: mprising TWO complete design pro-
+- Theory: All theory subjects are examined by written and/or drawn papers, subject to internal moderation. - Practical: Portfolio submission, comprising TWO complete design projects.

-jects.

-At third-year
+At third-year level: (inclusive of year 4 of ECP)

-Theory: examined by written and/or drawn pa-

-pers, subject to external

-Practical: Portfolio submission, co mprising THREE complete design pro-
+- Theory: All theory subjects are examined by written and/or drawn papers, subject to external moderation. - Practical: Portfolio submission, comprising THREE complete design projects.

-jects.

-will be subject to external moderation.
+The examination marks will be subject to external moderation.

-of Technology level:
+At Bachelor of Technology level:

-Theory: the research topic will be examined in

-actical component and will be subject

-to external moderation.

-Practical: A portfolio submission of the practical application of the re-

-search topic will be assessed in conjunction with the theoreti-

-be subject to external moderation.
+- Theory: A theoretical report of the research topic will be examined in conjunction with the practical component and will be subject to external moderation. - Practical: A portfolio submission of the practical application of the research topic will be assessed in conjunction with the theoretical component and will be subject to external moderation.

-ents need to cover all subjects of the
+Both practical and theoretical components need to cover all subjects of the qualification.

-qualification.
 A singular mark will be awarded for each subject.